bkiefer/hfc-thrift/Readme.md

 1. Make sure you have an internet connection
 2. Install maven on your computer
-3. go to the `hfc-thrift` directory and enter
+3. go to the `hfc-thrift` directory and execute

-   `mvn install`

-    and

-    `mvn install -f apps.xml`
+   `./compile.sh`

-4. If you also want to use the python bridge, you can install the hfc_trift module and all its dependencies like this (make sure the installed pip and setuptools is a recent version)
+4. If you also want to use the python bridge, you can install the `hfc_trift` module and all its dependencies like this (make sure the installed pip and setuptools is a recent version)